UriKatsirPrivate/prompt-playground/README.md

 # Prompt Playground

-## Powered by Vertex AI Palm2 & Gemini models, LangChain & Streamlit.
+## Powered by Vertex AI Gemini models, LangChain & Streamlit.
 Hosted on Cloud Run.

 ### See the code in action [here](https://thepromptplayground.xyz/).

 ### Usage
-* Execute run-venv.sh to run the code locally.
-    * Once the UI is running, enter your project id in the side bar
 * Deploy to Cloud Run
     * Modify deploy.sh:
         * Replace SERVICE_ACCOUNT_EMAIL with your own service account.